 Blades don't fully retract for safe handling.

-Simple 2-blade construction with 2" cutting surfaces arranged in aerodynamic fashion.
+Simple 2-blade construction with 2-inch cutting surfaces arranged in aerodynamic fashion.
 Cutting edges are large enough to retain a strong grip in the animal hide after a successful hit.
 Spring clip design.
 Effective on deer or turkeys.

 Blades can break off when retrieving the broadhead.